 Immutability is one property of functional programming, where functions never change a variable, but instead return a new one.
-When an function takes an input array, it doesn’t modify that array, but instead create a new array and returns it.
+When an function takes an input array, it doesn’t modify that array, but instead creates a new array and returns it.

 Cache is one of the most powerful concepts of Computer Architecture.
 Processor cache sits close to the computational core, between the processor core and system memory.
 Cache speeds up system memory reads and writes, by anticipating program behavior to be spatially and temporally coherent.
 In other words, cache counts on certain program behaviors.
 When programs access a memory location, caches expect programs to access nearby locations.
 Cache also counts on programs to access the same location more than once.

-When programs behave is this fashion, cache provides significant performance acceleration.
+When programs behave in this fashion, cache provides significant performance acceleration.
 However, when programs don’t behave with spatial and/or temporal coherence, caches slow performance down.
 For example, for sequential access to an array, caches perform very well.
-However, when array accesses are random, caches along with DDR system memory can slow down by 100X.
+However, when array accesses are random, caches along with DDR system memory can slow performance down by 100X.